laminas/laminas-cli/docs/book/command-params.md

 All parameter types EXCEPT the `BoolParam` compose the `AllowMultipleTrait`, exposing the `setAllowMultipleFlag()` flag.

+Additionally, when writing validators, you do not need to check if the value is not required and an empty value submitted;
+`ParamAwareInputInterface::getParam()` does this for you.

 ### BoolParam

 `Laminas\Cli\Input\BoolParam` allows specifying a parameter with a boolean